Mike Yastrzemski Player Props: Giants vs. White Sox

-On Wednesday, Mike Yastrzemski (coming off going 2-for-3 with a double, a home run and two RBI) and the San Francisco Giants play the Chicago White Sox, whose starting pitcher will be Dylan Cease.
-First pitch is at 2:10 PM ET.
+Mike Yastrzemski -- 0-for-5 in his most recent game -- will be in action for the San Francisco Giants versus the Chicago White Sox, with Lance Lynn on the mound, on April 6 at 2:10 PM ET.

-He collected two extra-base hits in his most recent appearance (2-for-3 with a double, a home run and two RBI) against the White Sox.
+In his most recent game he had a hitless showing (0-for-5) against the White Sox.

 Mike Yastrzemski Game Info & Props vs. the White Sox